tuna2134/mizu/README.md

 # mizu

-This library written by rust and used [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark).
+Mizu written by rust and used [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark).

 ## Installation